Internships & Careers

 Internships and Research

 Both academic and non-credit internships are available.
 Typically, our students intern at state and local agencies, courthouses, law firms, police departments, human service agencies, and nonprofits.
-The Sociology Department and the Career Development Center can help you find an internship.
+The Sociology and Criminal Justice Department and the Career Development Center can help you find an internship.

 The department is also home to the Center for Restorative Justice and the Center for Women’s Health and Human Rights.
 These centers conduct important research, influence the curriculum, and provide opportunities for students to work and assist faculty with research.

-A major in sociology is excellent preparation for “helping” careers in human services, government, law enforcement, and the nonprofit sector.
+A major in sociology and/or criminal justice is excellent preparation for “helping” careers in human services, government, law enforcement, and the nonprofit sector.
 The major also provides excellent preparation for graduate study in social work, law, criminology, and more.

 Recent graduates are working at: